 Are there support services provided at the school and how closely do they work with the teachers and staff?
 In addition, how open is the school to working with external support services?

-We have a dedicated Learner Success Team made up of learning support teachers, our school psychologist, counsellors, coordinators, administrators and health care providers.
+We have a dedicated learner success team made up of learning support teachers, our school psychologist, counsellors, coordinators, administrators and health care providers.
 Our team works closely with teachers, parents and external providers to provide holistic support to our students.
 Our learning support teachers focus on the development of executive functioning and numeracy and literacy skills.
 We also work with external providers to provide speech therapy, occupational therapy and social thinking sessions on site.
 Our primary goal is to understand each student so that they can continue to grow and develop as collaborative, critical and creative learners.

 If a child is struggling in the classroom, how do you identify possible difficulties, and what steps do you take?